To understand GUI Testing lets first understand!!!

-GUI testing is the process of testing the system's Graphical User Interface of the Application Under Test.
-GUI testing involves checking the screens with the controls like menus, buttons, icons, and all types of bars - toolbar, menu bar, dialog boxes and windows, etc.
+GUI testing is defined as the process of testing the system's Graphical User Interface of the Application Under Test.
+GUI testing involves checking the screens with the controls like menus, buttons, icons, and all types of bars - toolbar, menu bar, dialog boxes, and windows, etc.

-GUI is what user sees.
-Say if you visit guru99.com what you will see say home page it is the GUI (graphical user interface) of the site.
+GUI is what the user sees.
+Say if you visit guru99.com what you will see say homepage it is the GUI (graphical user interface) of the site.
 A user does not see the source code.
 The interface is visible to the user.
 Especially the focus is on the design structure, images that they are working properly or not.

 In above example, if we have to do GUI testing we first check that the images should be completely visible in different browsers.

 Also, the links are available, and the button should work when clicked.